coreybutler/shortbus/README.md

 Downloading is an asynchronous process, but merging and saving to disk is not.
 The process must wait for all of the files to download before it can concatenate them into a single resulting file.

 Shortbus was designed to support this type of use case in a human readable way.
 Behind the scenes, Shortbus queues tasks and event listeners, and triggers events as each step is completed.
-It also allows for dynamic sequencing (add/remove tasks, aborting, timeouts), which are commonly more difficult to accomplish with callbacks or promises.

 _Why?_

-This approach produces more readable, cleaner, and well structured data flow code.
-It also provides a means to avoid an overly complicated callback structure.
+This approach produces more readable, cleaner, and well structured flow code.
+It provides an approach to avoid overly complicated callback structures.
+It also allows for dynamic sequencing (add/remove tasks, aborting, timeouts), which are commonly more difficult to accomplish using callbacks or promises.

 ### Example Please?